Meteor-Community-Packages/Meteor-CollectionFS/README.md

 $ mrt add collectionFS
 ```

-You may need to add additional packages depending on how you are using CollectionFS.
+You may need to add additional packages depending on how you are using
+CollectionFS.
+Continue reading for details.

 ## Introduction

 The CollectionFS package makes available two important global variables:
 `FileObject` and `CollectionFS`.

-* A `FileObject` wraps a file and it's data
+* A `FileObject` wraps a file and its data
 on the client or server.
 It is similar to the browser `File` object (and can be
 created from a `File` object), but it has additional properties and methods.
 * A `CollectionFS` provides a collection in which information about
 files can be stored.
 It also provides
 the necessary mechanisms to upload and download the files, track
-upload and download progress reactively, pause and resume uploads and downloads, and more.
+upload and download progress reactively, pause and resume uploads and downloads,
+and more.

 A document from a `CollectionFS` is represented as a `FileObject`.